 The article embraces an epistemological view based on power-based relations to examine two different elements.
 The first element is the SI regulation of “entrepreneur worker” based on power relations.
 The second element is the political implications of an emergent competing Entrepreneur—Family Member social identification for employee-manager relationships across the IS division of the Bubbly Company.

 This article reports exploratory research, based on a case study using qualitative methods, conducted at the IS (information systems) division of a long-standing Israeli low-tech plant for the production and distribution of beverages.
-The IS division at Bubbly employs 90 people and comprises two units: Application Department Information Systems (ADIS) and Infrastructure Department Information Systems (IDIS), each divided into six work teams of 2 to 16 employees.
-At the upper echelons of the IS division, there are three managers: a division manager and two department managers.
+The IS division at Bubbly employs 90 people and comprises two units: Application Department Information Systems (ADIS) and Infrastructure Department Information Systems (IDIS), each divided into six work teams.
+At the upper echelons of the IS division, there are a division manager and two department managers.
 Six mid-level team managers then answer to each department manager.

 The current article is based on 22 semi-structured in-depth interviews.
 Eleven interviews were with staff in the IS division: six mid-high team managers (three team managers from each department) and five employees (three from IDIS and two from ADIS).
 The remaining eleven interviews were with six mid-high managers and five employees in the Bubbly headquarters (i.e., not in the IS division).
 The interviews were each approximately one and a half hours in duration and were transcribed verbatim.

-This exploratory research took place as part of a broader study, which included forty-four interviews.
-The interviews were conducted in diverse functional units of Bubbly by a team of five scholars, including the authors of this article.
+This exploratory research took place as part of a broader study, which included forty-four interviews conducted in diverse functional units of Bubbly by a team of five scholars, including the authors of this article.
 Their objective was to explore corporate ethics and its manifestations in organizational culture and employee behavior.
 The interview questions generally focused on the participants’ subjective experiences regarding their professional and social experiences in the workplace, as well as their relationships with peers, subordinates, and superiors.

 Please see the interview guide used: